 After your treatment is completed, you'll have regular check-ups at the hospital.

 These check-ups will probably continue for several years.
-Many people find that, for a while, they get very anxious before their appointments.
+Many people find that for a while they get very anxious before their appointments.
 This is natural.
-It may help to get support from family, friends or another support organisation during this time.
+It may help to get support from family or friends during this time.